d-xo/weird-erc20/readme.md

 information.

-In the case of Ampleforth, some Balancer and Uniswap pools are special cased to ensure that the pool's cached balances are atomically updated as part of the rebase prodecure ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).
+In the case of Ampleforth, some Balancer and Uniswap pools are special cased to ensure that the pool's cached balances are atomically updated as part of the rebase procedure ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).

 *example*: TODO: implement a rebasing token